ANALYTICS SOLUTIONS2025-07-07⏱️ 14 minutes

 Data-enabled product promotion

-Analytics is used by food and beverage companies to analyze the purchasing behaviors of consumers and target marketing campaigns perfectly.
+Analytics is used by food and beverage companies to analyze consumer purchasing behaviors and target marketing campaigns effectively.

-For example, products like cinnamon rolls and bagels are showing higher popularity, so businesses can develop precise and personalized marketing efforts with coupons, deals, and offers to increase sales.
+For example, products like cinnamon rolls and bagels are experiencing higher popularity, allowing businesses to develop precise and personalized marketing efforts with coupons, deals, and offers to increase sales.

 Optimizing digital marketing efforts

-Customer purchase history allows businesses to create personalized approaches to promote relevant products to increase frequent purchases.
+Customer purchase history enables businesses to create personalized approaches that promote relevant products, thereby increasing the frequency of purchases.

 For instance, beverage businesses could target tea lovers with different advertisements for fresh tea varieties, which will result in sales improvement.